Big Firm Experience Small Firm Values Click for a Free Consultation

 Probate is the legal process of administering the assets and estate of a deceased individual while resolving claims and distributing property in accordance with a will.
-The probate process is very complex even when beneficiaries get along.
+The probate process is very complex, even when beneficiaries get along.
 It can quickly become extremely complicated and tangled if disputes arise pertaining to the validity of the will or when the appointment of an executor or personal representative is called into question.

 At the Helton Law Firm in Tulsa, we want to help you avoid delays and conflicts by giving you the information and education you need to protect and assert your interests.